costume cats at fair

 4-H Cats

-The 4-H Cat project provides youth a fun and hands-on learning experience that develops life skills, as well as teaches valuable information about properly caring for their animal.
-Subjects such as general care, nutrition, housing, and health care are presented in the curricular materials, through workshops and in preparation of an exhibit.
-Youth also have the opportunity to develop responsibility, decision-making, nurturing, and communication skills through active participate in the Cat project.
+The 4-H Cat project offers youth a fun and hands-on learning experience that helps develop essential life skills, while teaching valuable information on the proper care of cats.
+Topics covered in the curriculum include general care, nutrition, housing, and healthcare.
+Youth also gain opportunities to develop responsibility, decision-making, nurturing, and communication skills through active participation in the Cat project.

-Purr-fect Pals is suggested for the beginner level.
-In that project, members can learn responsible cat care, name and locate body parts, handle, groom and care for a cat.
+This project is ideal for beginners.
+Members will learn responsible cat care, how to name and locate body parts, and how to handle, groom, and care for a cat.

-Climbing Up is suggested for the intermediate member.
-In this project, members can learn to identify cat behavior, observe and record a cat's six senses, understand a cat's nutritional needs and understand common cat illnesses.
+This project is suited for intermediate members.
+Youth will learn to identify cat behaviors, observe and record a cat's six senses, understand a cat’s nutritional needs, and gain insight into common cat illnesses.

 Cats at the Fair

-The purpose of the Cat Show is to provide Youth with an opportunity to exhibit a companion household feline (house cats), provide a sense of accomplishment, and allow them to demonstrate their knowledge of proper cat care and management of their pet.
-The hope is that this event will be entertaining and educational for both participants and spectators.
+The Cat Show provides 4-H youth with an opportunity to exhibit their companion household felines (house cats), showcase their knowledge of proper cat care, and experience a sense of accomplishment.
+This event is designed to be both entertaining and educational for participants and spectators alike.

 Cat Workshops

-These workshops teach 4-H youth about basic anatomy, health and care of household felines.
-Other topics include, basic grooming and showmanship These events are open to any youth ages 5-18 with an interest in cats.
+These workshops are designed to teach 4-H youth about the basic anatomy, health, and care of household cats.
+Other topics covered include basic grooming and showmanship.
+These workshops are open to youth aged 5–18 who are interested in cats.